carbon-language/carbon-lang/docs/design/interoperability/example_framework.md

 ### Caveat

-Note that this approach for framework APIs uses double dynamic dispatch for C++ users (once for `FrameworkInterface`, once for `FrameworkBase`).
+Note that this approach for framework APIs uses double dynamic dispatch for C++
+users: once for `FrameworkInterface` and once for `FrameworkBase`.
 It's likely the added dynamic call cost is going to be negligible for most use-cases, given the presumption of one dynamic call being present in the original C++ code.
 However, some frameworks may need to examine their approaches, and consider migrating performance-critical code differently.